MaxLeap/Docs/en/iOS/Guide/CloudData.md

 There are also a few fields you don't need to specify that are provided as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and `updatedAt` represent the time that each object was created and last modified in the LAS.
 Each of these fields is filled in by LAS, so they don't exist on a `LASObject` until a save operation has completed.

-Note: You can use the `[LASDataManager saveObjectInBackground:block:]` method to provide additional logic which will run after the save completes.

 ### Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the whole `LASObject` using `LASDataManager`.
-This is an asynchronous method, with variations for using blocks methods:
+If you have the `objectId`, you can retrieve the whole `LASObject` using `LASQueryManager `.
+This is an asynchronous method, with a block to run after the retrieve complete:

 ```objective_c
 [LASQueryManager getObjectInBackgroundWithClass:@"GameScore" objectId:@"xWMyZ4YEGZ" block:^(LASObject *gameScore, NSError *error) {